ClusterLabs/PAF/fencing.md

 Watchdog devices are hardware able to reset servers on various conditions.
-The basic one is to reset the server on external demand, allowing the node to fence itself if needed (eg. failing to demote/stop a master).
+The basic one is to reset the server on external demand, allowing the node to fence itself if needed (eg. failing to demote/stop a primary).

 Watchdogs are often initialized to start timer and reset the server if the timer elapses.
 An external program is then supposed to reset this timer before it